TikArt: Stabilizing Aperture-Guided Fine-Grained Visual Reasoning with Reinforcement Learning: Method

 \subsection{Mandatory Observation: Grounding What the Model Sees}

-A defining element of TikArt is the \textbf{mandatory Observation phase} triggered after every aperture action.
-Once the local view $v_t$ is obtained, the model must output a natural-language description of its content.
-This mechanism is crucial:
+A defining constraint of TikArt is the \textbf{mandatory Observation contract} after every aperture action.
+Once a local view $v_t$ is obtained (either $v_t^{\text{zoom}}$ or $v_t^{\text{seg}}$), the model must emit an observation text segment $o_t$ that describes the content inside the aperture \emph{before it is allowed to take the next action or answer}.

-\textbf{Grounded aperture usage.} Observation forces the model to explicitly describe what appears inside the aperture---tiny characters, contour edges, symbolic strokes, or small object instances---ensuring that aperture actions meaningfully contribute to reasoning.

-\textbf{Converting visual cues into persistent memory.} Fine-grained details may be lost in visual embeddings; verbalizing them turns local cues into stable linguistic memory for subsequent steps.

-\textbf{Improved reinforcement learning stability.} During AGRPO, poor apertures lead to vague or incorrect observations, lowering return.
-Thus, Observation provides a tight perception–reward link: good apertures facilitate accurate descriptions, which in turn correlate with task success.
-The ablations in Table~\ref{tab:exp-highres} and Table~\ref{tab:exp-realworld} confirm its necessity.